 VirnetX Inc. v.
-Mitel Networks Corporation et al
+Mitel Networks Corporation et al - (Dismissed)

 On January 12, 2011, we initiated a lawsuit by filing a complaint against Siemens and Mitel in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that these companies infringe three of our patents.
 We seek damages and injunctive relief.
 On April 12, 2011 we again amended our complaint against Siemens and Mitel in the United States District Court for the Eastern District of Texas, Tyler Division, to add Avaya Inc. as a defendant.
 On July 11, 2012, Mitel Network Corporation signed a license agreement with us and we dismissed the patent infringement case against them.
 On July 12, 2012 we had a claims construction hearing in this case and a Markman order was issued on August 1, 2012.
 On January 29, 2013 Siemens signed a license agreement with us and we dismissed the patent infringement case against them.
-On April 9, 2013, the Court issued a new docket control order in our lawsuit against the remaining defendant Avaya Inc. According to this new order, jury selection is set for September 3, 2013 followed by a jury trial on September 9, 2013.
-A pretrial conference has been scheduled for August 22, 2013.
+On April 9, 2013, the Court issued a new docket control order in our lawsuit against the remaining defendant Avaya Inc. According to this new order, jury selection was set for September 3, 2013 followed by a jury trial on September 9, 2013.
+On August 7, 2013, Avaya Inc. signed a license agreement with us and we dismissed the patent infringement case against them.
+With all the defendants having been dismissed from this case after signing license agreements, on August 18, 2013, the court dismissed the case.

 On November 1, 2011, we initiated a lawsuit against Apple in the United States District Court, Tyler Division, pursuant to which we allege that Apple infringes one or more claims of our U.S. Patent No. 8,051,181.
 We seek damages and injunctive relief.
 No hearing or trial dates have been set.
-On June 17, 2013 the Court granted VirnetX's unopposed motion to lift the stay ordered by the Court on December 15, 2011.
+On June 17, 2013 the Court granted our unopposed motion to lift the stay ordered by the Court on December 15, 2011.
 On June 18, 2013 the Court granted the parties unopposed motion to consolidate this case with Civil Action No. 6:12-cv-00855-LED.

 On November 6, 2012, we filed a new complaint against Apple Inc., in the United States District Court for the Eastern District of Texas, Tyler Division for willfully infringing four of our patents, U.S. Patent Nos.
 6,502,135, 7,418,504, 7,921,211 and 7,490,151, and seeking both damages and injunctive relief.
 The accused products include the iPhone 5, iPod Touch 5th Generation, iPad 4th Generation, iPad mini, and the latest Macintosh computers.
 Due to their release dates, these products were not included in the previous lawsuit that concluded with a Jury verdict on November 6, 2012 that was subsequently upheld by the United States District Court for the Eastern District of Texas, Tyler Division, on February 26, 2013.
 On July 1, 2013, we filed a consolidated and amended complaint to include U.S. Patent No. 8,051,181 and consolidate Civil Action No. 6:11-cv-00563-LED.
+On August 27, 2013, we filed an amended complaint including allegations of willful infringement related to U.S. Patent No. 8,504,697 seeking both damages and injunctive relief.